 Fast-Twitch and Slow-Twitch Fibers Both Matter

-As you see, the only muscles with significant variation from 50/50 or 60/40 is the Soleus, a major calf muscle.
+As you see, the only muscle with significant variation from 50/50 or 60/40 is the Soleus, a major calf muscle.
 Then again, no one ever seriously considered maxing out on the calf press machine, so I doubt that’s really relevant or likely to produce major training revelations for any lifter reading this article.

 The main takeaway here is that you have both type I and type II muscle fibers throughout the major movers of the body, and any work you do will increase the thickness of your muscle fibers, increase the size of your muscles, produce more muscle cells (myosin), and so on.